Welland Stadium

-Welland Stadium is a stadium in Welland, Ontario, Canada.
-It is primarily used for baseball and is the home of the Welland Jackfish of the Intercounty Baseball League.
+Welland Stadium is a stadium located in Welland, Ontario, Canada.
+Primarily used for baseball, it has been the home of the Welland Jackfish of the Canadian Baseball League since 2019.

-Previously, the ballpark was the home of the Welland Pirates of the Short-Season A New York–Penn League who affiliated with the Pittsburgh Pirates, and the Niagara Stars of the Canadian Baseball League.
-The ballpark has a capacity of 3,241 people and was opened in 1989.
+The ballpark first opened in 1989 and has a capacity of 3,248.
+Originally, it was the home of the Welland Pirates of the Short-Season A New York–Penn League who affiliated with the Pittsburgh Pirates, and the Niagara Stars of the original inception of the Canadian Baseball League in 2003.
+Welland Stadium hosted the 2024 Canadian Baseball League All-Star game.